 A real estate virtual assistant can solve this issue by time blocking your calendar for you.
 Here’s how:

-- Give them a list of people you want to have meetings/calls with.
+- Give them a list of people you want to have meetings/calls with and have them work your prospecting plan.
 They can schedule those meetings on your behalf or block time off on your schedule if you’d prefer to schedule them yourself.

 - Give them a list of activities you’d like to work on throughout the week (ex.
 Marketing, working on contracts, following up with leads, reaching out to old contacts, etc.)